jakobkolb/cosuno-challenge/README.md

 # Cosuno Full Stack Recruiting Challenge

-This is a simple react webapp with a lambda function based node.js backend hosted on Netlify.
+This is a simple Nextjs based react webapp.
+It is built with node.js lambda functions in the backend and a server side prerendered React based frontend.
 Check out a preview [HERE](https://cosuno-challenge-kolb.netlify.app/)

 ---